 In addition to helping us maintain our food-forward-thinker status, tapenade was ridiculously easy to make.
 Just open three cans or jars, place the contents in the food processor with some seasonings, and pulse.

-The recipe for crostini even easier.
+The recipe for crostini is even easier.
 Both recipes follow.

 If you don’t like black olives, here’s a recipe for green olive tapenade.